sagemath/trac_to_gh/Issue 466.md

 # Issue 466: -b is actually not an option for hg_sage.merge()

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/466

 Original creator: pdehaye